Buying and selling manufactured homes: What you need to know

 Do used manufactured homes require certification?

 Yes.
 In BC, used manufactured homes may only be offered for sale when they bear evidence of either a mark or a label of a certification agency accredited by the Standards Council of Canada or an approval label (Silver Label) issued by Technical Safety BC.
-If your manufactured home does not have an acceptable certification mark or Silver Label, you must hire a licensed electrical contractor to inspect your manufactured home and, once your home has been deemed to meet the requirements, affix the label to it. .
+If your manufactured home does not have an acceptable certification mark or Silver Label, you must hire a licensed electrical contractor to inspect your manufactured home. ().
+Next, a Technical Safety BC safety officer will complete a site assessment (inspection) to confirm all requirements have been met.
+If all of the necessary items have been addressed, the safety officer will approve the inspection and affix the Silver Label to the home.
+Note: Technical Safety BC certifies the manufactured home itself, not any additions or out buildings.
+If you have such structures needing approval, please seek guidance from your municipality.

 When are permits required for manufactured homes?